-Clinton County Fairgoers excited for opening night
+Clinton County fairgoers excited for opening night

-Despite a damp start to the Clinton County Fair, fair goers say it’s going to take a lot more than some rainfall to wipe out their night.
+Despite a damp start to the Clinton County Fair, fairgoers say it’s going to take a lot I more than some rainfall to wipe out their night.

-“Just excited to be at the fair.
-We brought our rain ponchos right in our bag so if it starts raining, we’re gonna keep hanging.”

-As the rides turned on Tuesday evening, many flocked to the scrambler ride first, as parents looked on and captured the thrills.
+As the rides turned on Tuesday evening, many flocked to the Scrambler first, as parents looked on and captured the thrills.

 “It was really fun,” said Logan Reynolds.
 “It definitely goes fast.”